ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 methods is bound by legislation on the one hand, and a trade-off between utility and risk on the other.

-The classification of methods as presented in Table 5.1 gives a good overview for choosing the appropriate methods.
+The classification of methods as presented in :numref:`tab51` gives a good overview for choosing the appropriate methods.
 Methods should be chosen according to the type of variable – continuous or categorical – the requirements by the users and the type of release.
 The anonymization of